Follow-Up Tests

 • is calculated independently for each species

 ISA involves calculating the specificity (Aij; relative abundance) and fidelity (Bij; relative frequency) of species i in group j.
-These values are then multiplied together to yield the test statistic, the Indicator Value (IVij).
+The specificity and fidelity are then multiplied together to yield the test statistic, the Indicator Value (IVij).

 Specificity / Relative Abundance: [latex]A_{ij} = \frac {\bar{x}_{ij}}{\sum_{j} \bar{x}_{i\bullet}}[/latex] Mean cover of species i in group j as a proportion of its mean cover in all groups 0 to 1